getkloudi/integration-wrapper-generator/out/github/docs/DefaultApi.md

 let apiInstance = new Github.DefaultApi();
 let opts = {
   'type': "'all'", // String |
-  'accept': "'application/vnd.github.v3+json'" // String | Is used to set specified media type };
+  'accept': "'application/vnd.github.v3+json'", // String | Is used to set specified media type 'perPage': 30, // Number | No of result showed per request.
+  'page': 1 // Number | Page number at which you want the search result to come from.
+};
 apiInstance.userReposGet(opts, (error, data, response) => {
   if (error) {